 As discussed in Section 2, the alternative development process included scoping and preliminary development of a broad range of alternatives.
 Alternatives that were not feasible and reasonable were dismissed.
-Detailed study was then done for a range of reasonable alternatives.
+Detailed study was then done for a Range of Alternatives Carried Forward for Detailed Study.
 These detailed study alternatives, as well as other alternatives not selected for detailed study, are described in Section 2.

-Floodplain impacts occur for all the Build Alternatives carried forward for detailed study.

-The following bullets summarize the alternatives considered and whether they are practicable.
+Floodplain impacts occur for all the build alternatives carried forward for detailed study.
+The following bullets summarize the alternatives considered.

-- The No-Build Alternative would have no effect on the streams and floodplains yet it is not practicable because it does not satisfy the project purpose and need. - The Passing Lane Alternative would have minimal effect on the streams and floodplains because the roadway does not add travel lanes, and therefore keeps the same footprint.
+- The No-Build Alternative would have no effect on the streams and floodplains. - The Passing Lane Alternative would have minimal effect on the streams and floodplains because the roadway does not add travel lanes, and therefore keeps the same footprint.
 A new bridge crossing of the Sheboygan River would be required for the Old Plank Road Trail. - The Hybrid Alternative would require two additional bridge crossings of the Sheboygan River (one for the new eastbound WIS 23 and one for the Old Plank Road Trail) adjacent to the existing bridge crossing (westbound WIS 23).
 This alternative would require a box culvert extension at the Mullet River.
-The unnamed tributary to the Sheboygan River would receive two new 54-inch culverts.

-The 4-lane On-alignment Alternative would require two additional bridge crossings of the Sheboygan River (one for the new eastbound WIS 23 and one for the Old Plank Road Trail) adjacent to the existing bridge crossing (westbound WIS 23).
+The unnamed tributary to the Sheboygan River would receive two new 54-inch culverts. - The 4-lane On-alignment Alternative (Preferred Alternative) would require two additional bridge crossings of the Sheboygan River (one for the new eastbound WIS 23 and one for the Old Plank Road Trail) adjacent to the existing bridge crossing (westbound WIS 23).
 This alternative would require a box culvert extension at the Mullet River.
-The unnamed tributary to the Sheboygan River would receive two new 54-inch culverts.
+The unnamed tributary to the Sheboygan River would receive two new 54-inch culverts. - 3.
+Floodplain Impacts